bcgov/SSGBM-VRI-BEM/README.md

 ![](https://img.shields.io/badge/Lifecycle-Experimental-339999)

-This repository is for a Python to R script conversion for the VRI-BEM (vegetation Resource Inventory &amp; Broad Ecosystem Mapping) component of wildlife models
+This repository is for a Python to R script conversion for the VRI-BEM (Vegetation Resource Inventory &amp; Broad Ecosystem Mapping) component of wildlife models

 ## Installation